iamtheratio/SMWCentral-Downloader-Patcher/README.md

 >
 > The application is open-source, and the code can be inspected on GitHub.

-## 🆕 v3.0 Migration Guide
+## 🆕 v3.1 Migration Guide

 ### For Existing Users

-If you've used a previous version, **v3.0 will automatically upgrade your database** when you first open the app.
+If you've used a previous version, **v3.1 will automatically upgrade your database** when you first open the app.
 Here's what to expect:

 #### Migration Process

 1. **Automatic Detection**: The app detects your old format and shows a migration dialog
-2. **Backup Creation**: Your existing data is backed up to `processed.json.pre-v3.0.backup`
+2. **Backup Creation**: Your existing data is backed up to `processed.json.pre-v3.1.backup`
 3. **API Enhancement**: Fetches real metadata from SMWC (Hall of Fame, SA-1, Collaboration, Demo status)
+4. **New Features**: Adds Time to Beat tracking, Authors, and Exit count data
-4. **Progress Dialog**: Shows real-time progress with detailed logging
+5. **Progress Dialog**: Shows real-time progress with detailed logging
-5. **Privacy Cleanup**: Removes file paths from your data for privacy
+6. **Privacy Cleanup**: Removes file paths from your data for privacy

 #### What Changes